HappyTetrahedron/penguard/README.md

 :   is an Android app required to use Penguard.
 The app can act as a
     guardian or as a penguin (guardian mode or penguin mode).
-When acting as a penguin, it does support the Penguard Penguin protocol.
+When acting as a penguin, it does support the Penguard Penguin Protocol.
     The user should be able to select what the app should do when the penguin is lost.
 Options include sounding an alarm and sending GPS coordinates to the guardians via SMS.
 When acting as a guardian, it